 Produced since the end of 1970, and introduced on the market in 1971, the two stainless steel models, also identified as 35SQ and 35SQC (SQ stood for Seiko Quartz and C for Calendar), present some important differences that go beyond design and materials.

-The movement, although apparently the same caliber 35A as the previous gold cased models, hides a CMOS integrated circuit, developed by Daini Seikosha in collaboration with Intersil.
-The frequency has doubled to 16,384 Hz, which affects the accuracy of the watch, further improved to ± 0.1 seconds per day and ± 3 seconds per month.
+The movement, although apparently the same caliber 35A as the previous gold cased models, hides a CMOS integrated circuit, with a frequency doubled to 16,384 Hz.
+This improved the accuracy of the watch to ± 0.1 seconds per day and ± 3 seconds per month.

 Quartz-Astron 35SQ in stainless steel (35-9010)